Professional wrestling aerial techniques: High-angle senton bomb

 A variant which sees a wrestler leaping off the top turnbuckle keeping the body straight and arms out-stretched, resembling a swan dive and then waiting until the last moment to execute the flip, so is just barely complete when the attacker impacts the opponent with upper back/shoulders.
 Invented by The Great Sasuke calling it Senton Atomico, Jeff Hardy popularized this move in North America, calling it the Swanton Bomb.
 It would be used by Kevin Owens, as well as British professional wrestler Amir Jordan, who calls the move Swanton Bombay.

 Rolling senton bomb

 Another variant where the attacking wrestler, facing away from the ring, does a 180° twist followed by the senton bomb.
 This was popularised by Jeff Hardy calling it Whisper in the Wind.
 This can be done with the opponent standing up or laying.
 Matt Riddle is also a notable user of this move, who calls it the Floating Bro.

 Shooting star senton

 Jumping forward from an elevated position, the attacking wrestler executes a mid-air backflip ending in a senton.

 Sky Twister Press

-Created by Chaparita Asari, the Sky Twister Press sees the attacking wrestler somersault backwards from an elevated position, twisting their body around in mid air so as to land back first on the opponent.
+Created by Chaparita ASARI, the Sky Twister Press sees the attacking wrestler somersault backwards from an elevated position, twisting their body around in mid air so as to land back first on the opponent.
+Some of ASARI's attempts would land chest first on her opponent, making the move effectively indistinguishable from a corkscrew moonsault.